-As an HR leader or manager, bringing your own vulnerability to the table can go a long way in laying that foundation of trust between you and your employees.
-Simple gestures like “I’m also learning” or “This conversation is difficult, but we need to have it” can immediately diffuse the tension between leadership and direct reports.
+As an HR leader or manager, bringing your own vulnerability to the table lays that foundation of trust between you and your employees.
+Simple gestures like “I’m also learning” or “This conversation is difficult, but we need to have it” diffuses the tension between leadership and direct reports.

 3. Make feedback a daily part of organizational life

-Feedback is most effective (and least anxiety-inducing) for employees when it’s part of the regular rhythm of the workplace, as ordinary as getting a cup of coffee.
-Especially for managers, it’s most helpful to your employees when you’re paying attention and responding dynamically to their needs and challenges, so be sure to share feedback when it’s relevant.
+Feedback is most effective (and least anxiety-inducing) for employees when it’s part of the regular rhythm of the workplace.
+So make it as ordinary as getting a cup of coffee.
+Managers, pay attention and respond dynamically to employee needs and challenges.
+Share feedback when it’s relevant.

 Still skeptical?
-Check out the numbers: Employees in workplaces with weekly coaching and feedback conversations are more than 400% as likely to feel performance reviews lead them to do better work than employees receiving reviews just once a year.
+Well, check out the numbers: Employees in workplaces with weekly coaching and feedback conversations are more than 400% as likely to feel performance reviews lead them to do better work than employees receiving reviews just once a year.

 4. Train employees on delivering and accepting feedback

-Being open to receiving feedback is integral to the learning process, and empowers employees to take risks and seek new challenges.
-Help equip your employees with the emotional tools they need to receive and share feedback to help them learn and grow.
+Being open to receiving feedback is integral to the learning process.
+It empowers employees to take risks and seek new challenges.
+So help your employees learn and grow by equipping them with the emotional tools they need to receive and share feedback.

 So, let technology pave the way.
 Kazoo’s employee feedback software helps businesses create a culture of continuous feedback by streamlining employee check-ins, project retrospectives, 360 performance reviews, and more.